Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Published February 18, 2020.
 This post may contain affiliate links.
 Please read my disclosure policy.

-Easy whole roast chicken is the perfect weeknight or weekend 3 ingredient meal that is extremely tender, juicy and flavorful.
+Easy whole roast chicken is the perfect weeknight or weekend 3-ingredient meal that is exceptionally tender, juicy, and flavorful.

 Do You Need Butter or Oil to Roast Chicken